sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 You will need the [Conque](https://github.com/vim-scripts/Conque-Shell) plugin.

-To open a Python in vertical split I use cp:
+To open a Python in vertical split I use the 'cp' shortcut, vimrc:

     nmap cp :ConqueTermVSplit python3<CR>

 Of course you can specify any script.
-The advantage is that any generted output becomes editable with Vim.
+The advantage is that any generated output becomes editable with Vim.

 Some years ago [I made a script](http://bobbelderbos.com/2013/01/search-copy-stackoverflow-data-in-vim-with-conque/) to query StackOverflow in a split window using Conque.
-I wanted to refactor that script but recently I discovered a much better option: [howdoi](https://github.com/gleitz/howdoi).
+I wanted to refactor that script but recently I discovered a better option: [howdoi](https://github.com/gleitz/howdoi).
 You can use [this plugin](https://github.com/laurentgoudet/vim-howdoi) to run it inside Vim.
 Very cool.

-### 4. Toggle Vim and Shell / open files in vertical split / q:
+### 4. Toggle Vim and Shell / open multiple files in vertical split / q:

 I use Ctrl + Z / fg a lot to go back and forth between coding and version control.
 [You can also type :sh / Ctrl + d](http://stackoverflow.com/questions/1879219/how-to-temporarily-exit-vim-and-go-back).